thmyrk/rails-api-controller-generator/README.md

 # rails-api-controller-generator

 ## Description
-This generator is here to speed up the process of you writing boilercode for your rest-api Rails app.
+This generator was developed to speed up the process of your boilercode writing in terms of your rest-api Rails app.

-This generator is highly opinionated.
+The generator itself is highly opinionated.
 It creates files that fit the way I manage my files and directories inside a Rails project.
 Also, it assumes you are using: `rspec`, `dry-validation`, *use cases pattern* and *presenter pattern*.

 ## Installation